Before C++, there was C

 In 1983, the American National Standards Institute (ANSI) formed a committee to establish a formal standard for C. In 1989 (committees take forever to do anything), they finished, and released the C89 standard, more commonly known as ANSI C. In 1990 the International Organization for Standardization (ISO) adopted ANSI C (with a few minor modifications).
 This version of C became known as C90.
 Compilers eventually became ANSI C/C90 compliant, and programs desiring maximum portability were coded to this standard.

-In 1999, the ANSI committee released a new version of C called C99.
+In 1999, the ISO committee released a new version of C called C99.
 C99 adopted many features which had already made their way into compilers as extensions, or had been implemented in C++.

 C++ was standardized in 1998 by the ISO committee (this means the ISO standards committee approved a document describing the C++ language, to help ensure all compilers adhere to the same set of standards).
 A minor update to the language was released in 2003 (called C++03).

-Four major updates to the C++ language (C++11, C++14, C++17, and C++20) have been made since then, each adding additional functionality.
+Five major updates to the C++ language (C++11, C++14, C++17, C++20, and C++23) have been made since then, each adding additional functionality.
 C++11 in particular added a huge number of new capabilities, and is widely considered to be the new baseline version of the language.
-Future upgrades to the language are expected every three or so years, with the feature set for C++23 already starting to be formulated.
+Future upgrades to the language are expected every three or so years.

 Each new formal release of the language is called a language standard (or language specification).
 Standards are named after the year they are released in.
 For example, there is no C++15, because there was no new standard in 2015.